pwheregroup/doc.mapbender.org/en/book/installation/configuration.rst

 parameters.yml
 ^^^^^^^^^^^^^^

 * database: The parameters starting with **database** are the database connection details.

 * mailer: The mailer settings start with **mailer**.
 Use f.e. smtp or sendmail.
-* locale: You can choose a locale for your application (default is en, de is available).
-Check http://doc.mapbender3.org/en/book/translation.html to find out how to modify translations or how to add a new language.

 **Notice:** You need a mailer for self-registration and reset password functionality.

-If you use a proxy you have to add the proxy settings to parameters.yml at section *OWSProxy Configuration*.
+* If you use a proxy you have to add the proxy settings to parameters.yml at section *OWSProxy Configuration*.

 This is how the configiration could look like: